coreymaldonado/PokeSearch/README.md

 **Tech used:** HTML, CSS, JavaScript

-It's a simple static HTML and CSS website, with a little bit of JS templating built in for the data (using string literals).
+It's a simple static HTML, CSS , and Bootstrap website, with a little bit of JS templating built in for the data (using string literals).
 I didn't use any official templating languages, engines, etc, just wanted to play around with Javascript on this project.

 ## Lessons Learned: